jsummers/fpresize/readme.md

 planned.
 I will try not to break API backward-compatibility without good reason.

-Changes are likely to focus on performance.
-Although it is very fast in most cases, there is room for improvement.

 Fpresize always stores images as full-color RGBA.
 It has optimizations to avoid some of the unnecessary work if the image is fully opaque, or is grayscale, but it still uses the extra memory.

+Fpresize is generally very fast when processing images with a depth of 8 bits per sample.
+It can be much slower when the bit depth is higher, in part because less effort has been put into optimizing the code for such images.

 Its use of multithreading could be improved, by using fewer goroutines in some cases, and/or larger work items.
 It's difficult to know what